 Yes, IFSC Code matters for money transfers.
 You need to enter the correct IFSC Code of the branch in which you want to transfer the money.
 If you enter the wrong IFSC Code the transaction will get canceled or rejected by the banking institutions.

 Anyway, it is advised to cross-check the account details properly while sending money.
 It is always better to take caution instead of regretting later.
 I would like to know if you have gone through a situation in which you entered the wrong IFSC Code.
 If yes what happened with the money.
-Did the transaction got failed or it passes through?
+Did the transaction got failed or did it pass through?
 Do let our readers know about it.